venkataraokadari/conversational-agent-application-starter-kit/README.md

 # Movie Assistant

-  This is an small version of [What's in Theaters](https://github.com/watson-developer-cloud/movieapp-dialog) created to highlight the combination of the [Dialog][dialog] and [Natural Language Classifier][classifier] services to create a [Conversational Agent](#pattern-conversational-agent).
+  This is an streamlined version of [What's in Theaters](https://github.com/watson-developer-cloud/movieapp-dialog), created to highlight the combination of the [Dialog][dialog] and [Natural Language Classifier][classifier] services as a [Conversational Agent](#pattern-conversational-agent).

 Give it a try!
 Click the button below to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix.
 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/germanattanasio/movie-assistant)

-**Notes:** The application will mock data when suggesting movies until you provide an API Key to [themoviedb.com](), see the step 7 In the Getting Started section.
-The application will automatically train a classifier which takes about 20 minutes so initially you will be only using the Dialog service.
+**Notes:** The application will use mock data for movie suggestions until the user provides an API Key to [themoviedb.com](), see step 7 in the Getting Started section.
+When the application is first run, it will automatically train a classifier for NLC (Natural Language Classifier).
+This process takes about 20 minutes.
+While the classifer is being trained, the user can only interact with the Dialog service.

 ## Table of Contents
   - [How this app works](#how-this-app-works)